Master of Science in Applied Nutrition — Frequently Asked Questions

 In April 2013, the Commission on Dietetic Registration (CDR) moved to “change the entry-level registration eligibility requirements for dietitians, beginning in 2024, from a baccalaureate degree to a minimum of a graduate degree” (https://www.cdrnet.org/).

-The University of New England’s M.S. in Applied Nutrition program fulfills part of the current academic requirements for the Certified Nutrition Specialist (CNS) certification.
+The University of New England’s M.S. in Applied Nutrition program fulfills all the current academic requirements for the Certified Nutrition Specialist (CNS) certification.
 The Board for Certification of Nutrition Specialists (BCNS) requires a graduate degree in the field of nutrition from a regionally accredited university, specific coursework, and 1,000 hours of supervised experience before they will consider a candidate for the CNS certification.

 BCNS reviews each candidate individually, including current course descriptions, transcripts, and experience to determine eligibility.
 To learn more about becoming a CNS, read about the Certified Nutrition Specialist (CNS) Credential on the Vision Blog.